 This course aims at providing students with the analytical tools and methodological skills that are necessary to understand the origins of environmental problems, and to identify the appropriate policies to solve them.
-During the course, the most recent developments and debates in environmental and natural resource economics are addressed.
+During the course, the most recent developments and debates in environmental and natural resource economics will be addressed.

-Environmental economics studies the complex interrelations between economics and the environment.
-The starting point of the analysis is the recognition that in several cases markets do not provide the right amount of environmental protection, and that some government intervention is needed to balance different social needs.
+Environmental economics investigates the complex interrelations between the economic system and the environment.
+The starting point of the analysis is the recognition that in several cases incentives for citizens and firms towards environmental protection are wrongly shaped, due to several features of environmental goods: government intervention is needed to balance asymmetries between individual and social incentives.
 In a world where human pressure and economic activities stress the environment by exploiting fisheries, forests, minerals, energy sources, and other environmental resources, it is increasingly important to study how economic tools can be used to develop sustainable environmental approaches and policies.

 During the course, a selection of specific topics will be presented at an intermediate-advanced level

 1. An overview of the concept of sustainable development and of the most urgent environmental pressures to date.

 2. Pollution: efficient targets and policy responses

 3a. climate change and energy policy